All Episodes

 Every one of them.

-And every one of these people that come out day after day and they say, No, it's safe, it's safe.
+And every one of these people that come out day after day, and they say, no, it's safe, it's safe.

-And the president says, Well, I'd take it, and what have you got to lose?
+And what have you got to lose?

 And then they politicize that.